 Download the Job Seeker Services brochure in Adobe .pdf format*.

-If you cannot find the information you are seeking among the topics listed to the left, please contact us.
+If you cannot find the information you are seeking among the topics listed in the menu at the top left of this page, please contact us.

 South Dakota Department of Labor and Regulation